johnwcowan/pdp8x/fpp.md

    The assembler mnemonics are TRAP3 through TRAP7.

-  By convention, when the CPU gets control after a TRAP3, it issues a JMP to FY
+  By convention, when the CPU gets control after a TRAP3, it issues a JMP to
   FY and does not automatically restart the FPP.
   In case of a TRAP4, the CPU issues a JMS to FY and restarts the FPP after the JMS returns.